 Los Angeles, California

 Greater Los Angeles' first regional-class, suburban shopping hub was originally developed as two separate retail centers.
-Straddling the Baldwin Hills and Crenshaw Manor districts, the adjacent complexes occupied a total of 54 acres, located 5 miles southwest of the center city.
+Straddling the Baldwin Hills and Crenshaw Manor districts, the adjacent complexes occupied a 49-acre spread, located 5 miles southwest of the center city.
 A section of the land parcel had been used for the Sunset Fields Golf Course.
+The property had been owned by Elias "Lucky" Baldwin, a turn of the 20th century real estate entrepreneur.

-This store was dedicated with a 3-day grand opening that commenced on August 20, 1948.
-The festivities began with an autograph party featuring popular recording artists, such as Kay Starr, Buddy Clark, Nellie Lutcher and Margaret Whiting.
+This store was dedicated with a 3-day grand opening commencing on August 20, 1948.
+The festivities began with an autograph party featuring popular recording artists such as Kay Starr, Buddy Clark, Nellie Lutcher and Margaret Whiting.
 Next came a block party with music provided by Jimmy Dorsey's Orchestra.
-Appearances were also made by film stars Ann Miller, Roddy McDowell and Peter Lawford.
+Appearances were made by film stars Ann Miller, Roddy McDowell and Peter Lawford.

 SANTA BARBARA PLAZA, a third store strip, ran along the south side of Santa Barbara Avenue.
 Security-First National Bank began business on December 12, 1947.
 A (45,000 square foot) Von's Market welcomed first shoppers on January 30, 1948.
 Barker Brothers Furniture opened its doors on November 27, 1948, with Sav-On Drugs being dedicated on April 2, 1949.